Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 Check your refrigerator thermostat

-Keeping the mozzarella at a consistent temperature of 40 degrees or lower will help extend the shelf life of the cheese and prevent mold.
+Keeping the mozzarella at a consistent temperature of 40 degrees or lower will help extend the shelf life of the cheese and prevent fungal growth.
 Check the thermostat on your fridge to ensure it is working correctly and set to the right temperature.

 If you are uncertain about the exact temperature within your fridge, consider purchasing a thermostat and placing this on one of the shelves.